OpsMx/enterprise-spinnaker/charts/oes/README.md

 Using the EXTERNAL-IP address, go to http://EXTERNAL-IP:5601

 In Kibana, go to Discover -> Open -> Spinnaker Logs to see logs from Spinnaker pods.

+### Change History
+Oct 2019: Initial version
+          Installs Spinnaker, OpsMx Autopilot and openldap

+Dec 2019: Include Elasticsearch, fluentbit and kibana
+          Make use of persistent volumes optional
+          Update default Spinnaker version to 1.17.4
+          Use RHEL images for OpsMx Autopilot